matthewgao/gojsonvalidator/README.md

 ## Unsupport Case
 * set default value in array/slice is not support now, will supported later
-* nested link is not supported
+* nested linked-list is not supported